Honorary President

 Ambassador

-In the early days, Francesca and Josephine enjoyed play, stories and singing during the visits and, as a family, our confidence quickly grew.
-We also looked forward to Family days and Christmas parties where we could meet and socialise with other families.
+In the early days, Francesca and Josephine enjoyed play, stories, and singing during visits, and as a family, their confidence quickly grew.
+They looked forward to family days and Christmas parties, where they could meet and socialise with other families.

-Gradually, I regained strength and wanted to use the skills I had learned to help Jessie May and the families they support.
-Volunteering alongside the nurses, I founded a bereavement group for parents, the Purple Group.
-I was also a trustee for 8 years and have been part of many fundraising and promotional events.
-As a Jessie May ambassador with a particular interest in bereavement services, I bring my personal experience and wider knowledge to the team.
+Gradually, Julie regained strength and wanted to use the skills she had gained to support Jessie May and the families we care for.
+Volunteering alongside the nurses, she founded a bereavement group for parents, The Purple Group.
+She also served as a trustee for eight years and has been involved in many fundraising and promotional events.
+Now, as a Jessie May ambassador with a particular interest in bereavement services, she brings both personal experience and valuable insight to the team.

 Roger Harper